I'm looking for:

-This workshop is focused on labor pain, and ways to cope with labor without pain medication.
-We discuss pain as a positive sign of labor progress, and talk about how to find ways to work with your body during labor.
-We use art, movement, discussion, video, and hands-on practice of pain coping practices.
+This workshop is focused on labor sensations, and ways to cope with labor without pain medication.
+We discuss how strong sensations are a positive sign of labor progress, and talk about how to find ways to work with your body during labor.
+We use art, movement, discussion, video, and hands-on practice of coping skills.
 (Includes concepts from Birthing from Within, Ina May’s Guide to Childbirth, Lamaze, and more)

 The class does not include any detailed discussion of pain medication options.
 Epidurals and other medications are covered in our other birth preparation classes.

 Time / Place: This 2.5-hour workshop is held monthly at UW Medicine's Roosevelt Clinic or the Parent Trust classroom in the Rainier neighborhood of Seattle.